 Teachers' Rights Basics

-Teachers are protected from certain harms under the Equal Protection Clause of the Fourteenth Amendment of the Constitution.
-Teachers have the right to be free from discrimination based on race, sex, and national origin -- as well as freedom of expression, academics, privacy, and religion.
+The Equal Protection Clause of the Constitution's 14th Amendment protects teachers from certain harms.
+Teachers have the right to be free from discrimination based on race, sex, and national origin.
+They also have a right to freedom of expression, academics, privacy, and religion.
 The concept of academic freedom can sometimes be open to interpretation.
-After all, most teachers value the ability to teach without undue restrictions on content or subject matter.
+Most teachers value the ability to teach without undue restrictions on the content or subject matter.

-Teacher's Rights: Overview
+Teachers' Rights: Overview

-- Privacy Rights -Teachers enjoy limited privacy rights, but where a teacher's private acts impact their effectiveness the school may take action.
+- Privacy Rights: Teachers enjoy limited privacy rights.
+But, where a teacher's private acts impact their effectiveness, the school may take action.

 Teachers' Rights: Contracts